Mariamajaks/Codesnippet_project/README.md

 Testing	API tested using Postman; screenshots included.

 Screenshots
-Include images of Postman requests/responses for each endpoint:
+Include images of Postman requests/responses for each endpoint will be added as a part of zip file for my assignment submission.

-Create Snippet (POST)

-Get All Snippets (GET)

-Filter by Language (GET)

-Get One Snippet (GET)

 Demo Video
 Link: [Insert your 3–5 minute demo video link here]